mvdvliet/tradingsystem/README.md

 webapp/
-├── docker-compose.yml  # Docker Compose configuration for webapp and database ├── Dockerfile          # Docker build instructions for the webapp └── start.sh            # Startup script for the Flask application
+├── docker-compose.yml  # Docker Compose configuration for webapp and database ├── Dockerfile          # Docker build instructions for the webapp ├── start.sh            # Startup script for the Flask application └── webapp              # Code base for the Flask application
+    ├── blueprints      # Python code according to blueprint design pattern └── templates       # HTML templates to render the web pages
 ```

 ### Configuration